Gordex2014/interview-questions/C# questions.md

 9. In LINQ, what is the difference between a query and method syntax?
 10. What is an ORM?
 11. What is a method overload?
-12. What is the difference between an abstract class and an virtual class?
+12. What is the difference between an abstract class and an interface?
 13. What is an anonymous type?
 14. What is (usually) a property?
 15. What are the advantages of using generics?